A Backdoor-based Explainable AI Benchmark for High Fidelity Evaluation of Attributions: Standardized Attribution Evaluation

+It is currently prevalent to use any of the absolute or original attribution scores to explain model predictions, despite the fact that these two choices yield distinct explanations.
+This begs for an enquiry into the right choice between the original and absolute values for benchmarking.
 In Fig.~\ref{fig:post_asrpr}, we analyze the attack success rate and trigger recall for the two post-processing choices under BackX while fixing the image recovery equal to the trigger ratio.
 To facilitate comparison, we calculate the differences in benchmarking results between absolute and original values of attributions.
-The analysis is performed for CIFAR-10~\cite{krizhevsky2009learning}, GTSRB~\cite{houben2013detection} and ImageNet~\cite{russakovsky2015imagenet} datasets.
-For CAM-based methods, it can be observed that GCAM maintains consistent results across the datasets and our metrics\footnote{While ReLU is typically applied to CAM-based results, we intentionally remove ReLU to preserve the original attributions.}.
+The analysis is performed for CIFAR-10~\citep{krizhevsky2009learning}, GTSRB~\citep{houben2013detection} and ImageNet~\citep{russakovsky2015imagenet} datasets.
+For CAM-based methods, GCAM maintains consistent results across the datasets and our metrics.
 FullGrad's integration of gradients from biases leads to fluctuations among the datasets.
 In contrast, all three gradient-based methods consistently rely on taking absolute attribution values across all the datasets for improved performance.
-The results align with the finding of Smilkov et al.~\cite{Smilkov2017Smoothgrad}, suggesting that taking the absolute value of gradients can produce clearer attribution maps.
 One plausible explanation behind the insensitivity of gradient-based methods to the sign of attributions lies in their focus on capturing the magnitude of each feature's influence on the model output using input gradients, irrespective of the direction of change in the feature's value.

-On the other hand, integration-based methods have a slightly more stable performance for different datasets.
-Their reliance on absolute values of attributions decreases as the mean value of the image pixels decreases.
+On the other hand, integration-based methods have a slightly more stable performance across data sets.
+Their reliance on absolute attribution scores decreases as the mean value of the image pixels decreases.
 This can be attributed to the fact that these techniques accumulate gradients from a reference input.
 Images with lower mean pixel values tend to reduce the undesired gradient fluctuations due to their natural proximity to the reference.
 We draw the following observation from our analysis.

+\textbf{Observation 1.} \textit{Basic CAM-based methods remain insensitive to post-processing techniques.
+Gradient-based methods consistently depend on computing absolute attributions, whereas this reliance decreases in integration-based methods with a reduction in the mean pixel value.}